Swift-Club-at-FIU/hackathons/2026-306hackshells.md

 # 305 HackShells

 305 HackShells is a 12-hour student hackathon hosted by Swift Club at FIU.
-It is built for students who want to team up, build a real project, and finish the day with something polished enough to demo.
+It is designed for students who want to team up, build a real project, and finish the day with something polished enough to demo.

 ---